 To assist CWD management efforts, replacement bucks will encourage hunters to continue hunting and harvesting.
 The Replacement Buck Program is an added incentive for hunters to have their deer tested for CWD.

-This program is available to those hunting in CWD-affected counties including Carroll, Chester, Crockett, Decatur, Dyer, Fayette, Gibson, Hardeman, Hardin, Haywood, Henderson, Henry, Madison, McNairy, Lauderdale, Shelby, Tipton, Wayne, and Weakley counties.
+This program is available to those hunting in CWD-affected counties including Carroll, Chester, Crockett, Decatur, Dyer, Fayette, Gibson, Hardeman, Hardin, Haywood, Henderson, Henry, Madison, McNairy, Lake, Lauderdale, Obion, Shelby, Tipton, Wayne, and Weakley counties.

-- Hunters will receive a replacement buck if they harvest an antlered deer with an official test result other than "not detected."
+- Hunters will receive a replacement buck if they harvest an antlered deer with an official test result of positive.

 - There is no limit on the number of replacement antlered deer.